Accredited Investor or Qualified Purchaser: What’s the Difference?

 What is an Accredited Investor?

 Accredited investors meet income, net worth or educational requirements that allow them to purchase financial investments, such as securities or real estate, that are not registered with regulatory authorities.
 The accredited investor definition was updated in 2020.
-Persons or entities can be accredited investors under any of these conditions:
+Persons or entities can be given accredited investor status under any of these conditions:

 • A person’s net worth, or joint net worth with spouse, exceeds $1 million.
 The value of a primary residence must be excluded.